 IWLA Government Advocacy

-- IWLA Warehouse Advocacy Fund (WAF) provides strategic funding for programs and research to enable IWLA to influence and inform public policy at the federal, state and local levels.
-The IWLA WAF is funded by corporate contributions, separate from member dues, and directed by the companies that contribute.
+To help tell the warehousing story, protect the industry, and highlight warehousing’s broader impact, the IWLA Warehouse Advocacy Fund provides strategic funding for lawsuits, regulatory consortiums, complaint filings, and industry research.
+The end goal of this work is to enable IWLA to influence and change public policy at the federal, state, and local levels.
+The WAF is funded by corporate contributions, separate from member dues.
+Contributing companies directed how these funds are used.